relaystr/ndk/doc/usecases/metadata.md

 ## How to use

 Gives you the metadata for a given pubkey. \
-Uses caching so repeaded calls are ok.
+Uses caching, so repeated calls are ok.

 Use `broadcastMetadata()` to update or set metadata.